5 Best Debt Consolidation Loans for a 600 Credit Score (2025 Review)

 How Debt Consolidation Works

-1. Apply: Request a loan to cover your total debt.
+1. Apply: Request a loan that covers your combined balances.

-4. One Payment: Focus on one monthly bill to the new lender.
+4. One Payment: Make a single payment to the new lender.

 Benefits of a Consolidation Loan at 600 Credit